Terminology #

 This is a concise if-else expression, suitable for single-line assignments.

-Concept Mapping: Fully corresponds to C#’s ? : operator.
+Concept Mapping: Fully corresponds to the ? : operator in C#.

 int contentHeight = 40;